Welcome to episode 93 of the Audio PANCE and PANRE physician assistant/associate board review podcast.

 - Valsalva and squatting are low-volume maneuvers, and that makes everything go away.

 Try to make sense of this, and if you do, you will always answer heart murmur questions the best way.

 I still remember being in PA school at Duke, and I still remember memorizing all the buzzwords and all this stuff.
 And I remember my first year in the ER.
 I couldn't tell you what murmur I was hearing on the physical exam.

-And now that I have stepped back and taken the time to learn the pathophysiology, I can appreciate how the cardiologist calls this a two, or three, or four, five, or six systolic ejection murmur.
+And now that I have stepped back and taken the time to learn the pathophysiology, I can appreciate how the cardiologist calls this a two, three, four, five, or six systolic ejection murmur.
 I really can understand where they're coming from.
-I hope one day that you too can appreciate that as well.
+I hope one day that you can appreciate that as well.

 So once again, it's been an honor and, as always, a pleasure to speak to everybody out there in the PA podcast world.

 Please be healthy, please be good, and whatever you guys do.
 Try to make sense of things.